 The summer program in England is hosted by Worcester College at the University of Oxford.
 Situated on 26 acres of land - including gardens, lakeside areas and a large sports ground - Worcester is also close to train and bus stations and only a few minutes' walk from the city centre.
 Oxford alumni include T.S.
 Eliot, Indira Gandhi, Aldous Huxley, J.R.R.
 Tolkien and T.E.
 Lawrence.

-In 2023, the England Summer Abroad program will be offering the following four courses:
+In 2024, the England Summer Abroad program will be offering the following five courses:

 - CRI389Y0 Topics in Criminology: Rights, Freedoms and Responsibilities in Criminal Law - Historical Origins and New Directions in England and Canada

 - ECO250Y0 Big Data Tools and Applied Machine Learning for Economists

 - ENG296Y0 Topics in English Literature: Margaret Cavendish: Renaissance Book History and Editing Women Writers